Rider and Bike Requirements.

 Tires and brakes must be in good condition.
 No visible cracks or dry-rot.

-Valve stems must have caps.
+Valve stems should have caps.

 Check for oil, fuel and coolant leaks and missing bolts/screws.
 All parts must be secure.
 No loose bolts/fasteners.